SardiusMedia/serverless-ReqRes/README.md

 //note after promse.all req.stack will be "12"
 ```

-Running a ReqRes function will result in both plugins running automaticly in the order the where defined and with waterfall support.
+Running a reqRes function will result in both plugins running automatically in the order the where defined and with waterfall support.
 ```javascript
 reqRes((req,res)=>{
 	//sends {works:true} (req.stack is undefined as it was excluded)